 Don’t just raise your standard of living, raise your standard of giving.

-You can read about my Better every day formula, How I am privileged and I will act, and 7 Life lessons from hackers.
+You can read about my Better every day formula, My 1, 10, 100 community framework, and 7 Life lessons from hackers.
 Subscribe below to my newsletter to get notes from my desk every month on community, marketing, business, and life.